 It’s that time again..
-FIRE Interview time with your host Dave G!!
+Financial Freedom Interview time again with your host Fire Dave!

 I have the opportunity to share with you an interesting and unique story of Emer & Damien Phelan.
 Both are members of our local Financial Independence meetup group and great advocates of the FIRE lifestyle!